Pain, PONV, Temperature, and Comfort Interventions

 Key Takeaways

-• Pain treatment in PACU follows assessment of airway, sedation, respiratory status, procedure, baseline opioid exposure, and complication clues.
+• Pain treatment follows assessment of airway, sedation, respiratory status, procedure, baseline opioid exposure, and complication clues.

-• Severe pain out of proportion, new neurovascular deficit, chest pain, or pain with instability should trigger assessment before routine analgesia.
+• Severe pain out of proportion, new neurovascular deficit, chest pain, or pain with instability triggers assessment before routine analgesia.

-• PONV management starts with airway protection, aspiration prevention, hydration assessment, and ordered antiemetics or nonpharmacologic support.
+• PONV management starts with airway protection and aspiration prevention, then hydration assessment and ordered antiemetics or nonpharmacologic support.

-• Hypothermia and shivering increase oxygen consumption and cardiac workload, especially in older patients or those with limited reserve.
+• Hypothermia (core <36 C) and shivering raise oxygen consumption and cardiac workload, especially in patients with limited reserve.

 Pain Is an Assessment, Not Just a Score

-A numeric pain rating is useful only when it is paired with procedure, baseline status, sedation, respiratory rate, blood pressure, allergies, blocks, chronic opioid use, and patient communication ability.
-Use developmentally appropriate tools such as faces scales for many children, behavioral tools for nonverbal patients, and critical-care observation tools when self-report is not possible.
-Reassess after each intervention.
+A numeric pain rating is useful only when paired with procedure, baseline status, sedation level, respiratory rate, blood pressure, allergies, regional blocks, chronic opioid use, and communication ability.
+Use developmentally appropriate tools: a faces scale (such as Wong-Baker) for many children, the FLACC behavioral scale for nonverbal young patients, and a critical-care observation tool when self-report is impossible.
+Reassess after each intervention, typically within 15-30 minutes for IV opioids.

 Before giving more opioid, check airway and ventilation.
-A patient with shallow respirations, high sedation, or rising carbon dioxide needs respiratory support and an adjusted analgesic plan, not automatic dose escalation.
-Conversely, a tolerant chronic-opioid patient may need higher or more frequent analgesia plus multimodal adjuncts, regional techniques, or pain-service consultation.
+A patient with shallow respirations, deep sedation, or rising ETCO2 needs respiratory support and an adjusted plan, not automatic dose escalation.
+A common trap pairs a pain score of 9/10 with a respiratory rate of 8; the safe action treats the respiratory depression first.
+Conversely, a tolerant chronic-opioid patient may require higher or more frequent dosing plus multimodal adjuncts (acetaminophen, ketorolac, gabapentinoids, regional techniques) and pain-service consultation.

 Pain That Signals Trouble